 I was accepted a scholarship in graduate ASL/Deaf Studies at Gallaudet, I felt the right track to be a professor like I promised myself.
 After forced to lose my scholarship just because I am Deaf returnee, I was not given due process of law.
 The Fifth and Fourteenth Amendments protect everyone’s right to due process of law.
 When Gallaudet University denies fair treatment for me, makes it impossible to be protected by the Constitution.
 It is very important for everyone to learn and protect their rights to due process at Gallaudet University.

 Yet, unemployed ever since.
-Graduating with honors does not mean I’d get job right away.
 Being Deaf returnee has dealt with 100 times more oppressive and hostile environment.

 22 years later, the bridge of tears continues to live.
 It has been incredible, but difficult journey.
 Several heart attacks, including massive one that resulted in death two years ago.
 I continue to contribute back for Deaf community with something very important avenues.
 I want to thank people I know for believing in me.
 I believe in higher learning, I believe in empowerment, I believe in support circles, I believe in awareness, and I believe in motivation.